unnati914/Linkedin--Clone/README.md

  - Implemented Redis for data caching, containerized the application services and hosted on AWS.
  - Implemented MongoDB replication and tested the performance on JMeter and Mocha.

-Developed by a team of 6 (please check contributors for more details).

 ## Application Link